rng235/Heroku-Deployment/README.md

 ### CSS Framework

 CSS frameworks allow for easier web design that conforms better to current web design standards.
 It also provides the less graphically inclined with easy to customize templates for a variety of interface components.
 This would save a great amount of time in comparison to making these interface elements from scratch.

-Will check out bootstrap
+### Bootstrap

+Boostrap allows for simple integration of navbars, font styles and formats.

+###